fibasile/fabacademy2014/public/classes/02_cad.md

 The software packages I tried for creating a configurable version of the digital companion were [Kokopelli](http://kokompe.cba.mit.edu) and [OpenSCAD](http://www.openscad.org).

-Kokopelli, even if I have years of experience in python programming, proved to be quite a challenge when doing 3D modeling of my concept.
+Kokopelli, even if I have years of experience in Python programming, proved to be quite a challenge when doing 3D modeling of my concept.
 I understand the power of the provided API but got frustrated by the lack of ready to use shapes apart the basic ones.
 One severe limitation in my opinion is the lack of an API for creating meshes out of polygons or triangles.
 I understand this is probably due to the more 2D inclination of the software, but this got me to move on to a different tool for this task.
 But I plan to get back for a second test for the CNC projects.

 I managed then to build a basic version of my concept using OpenSCAD.
 I used only one extra function from the MCad add-on library to make rounded cubes, relying on the core language for the rest and found it quite intuitive.
 Being able to build shapes using triangles was a real plus.
 Using variables for most values I thought could be changed, and trying to compute the others in relation to those made it easy to create a parametric model.